 Warfarin, a blood thinner that is often used to treat people who have had blood clots, can have serious side effects and requires specific dosing to ensure effective protection without too much or too little clotting capabilities.
 CBD oil interferes with the ability of this drug to be regulated and should not be taken at the same time.

 Various types of pain medications, ranging from methoxyflurane (which is used for post-traumatic pain) to NSAIDs like ibuprofen, rely on the liver to metabolize and activate them.
 CBD oil also has pain-relieving qualities that are activated by the same pathway.
 Taking these drugs together with CBD oil is not recommended because they can interfere with the proper metabolism.

 People who deal with anxiety or have insomnia or other sleep issues often rely on medication to provide relief, including popular prescriptions like Valium.
 These, however, interact with CBD oil and should not be used together.

 Cannabidiol can interact with other herbal supplements, too, especially those that boast similar benefits to CBD oil: relaxants, sleep aids, antidepressants, mood boosters, and any that address inflammation or pain.
 These could include St. John’s wort, hops, catnip, kava, tryptophan, sage, valerian root, and more.

 This is not an exhaustive list of all medications that interact with CBD oil.
 If you take any type of prescription medication or supplement, you should consult your practitioner before deciding whether or not CBD is safe for you.
-CBD oil has many promising benefits, and in many cases, fewer side effects than numerous prescription drugs.
+There are many promising benefits of CBD oil, and in many cases, fewer side effects than numerous prescription drugs.
 But replacing your medications with CBD oil should never be done unless at the suggestion of your prescribing practitioner.